CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 ## Algorithm migration example

-### Dilithium signing end-entity certificate
+### ML-DSA-65 signing end-entity certificate

-This is an end-entity signing certificate which certifies a Dilithium key.
+This is an end-entity signing certificate which certifies a ML-DSA-65 key.

 ~~~